ShrutikaJantre/WPT_ModuleEndExam/README.md

 # WPT_ModuleEndExam

-Forgot to add screenshots, which i have added now.
+Forgot to add two more screenshots, which i have added now.